Heysunk/Altering-Search-Results-Based-on-User-Search-History/README.md

 * Start search.py

 ## Indexing instructions
-If you want to index your own terms on twitter you can pipe any tokens in to indexer.py.
+If you want to index your own terms on twitter you first have to install [tweepy](https://github.com/tweepy/tweepy) via `pip install tweepy`

-__Using indexer.py requires you to set up your own keys in a file called twitterKeys.__
+Thereafter you have to set up a file called twitterKeys in the format:
+`consumer_key
+consumer_secret
+access_token
+access_token_secret`.
+Each string should contain only the key itself and a each string should be on a separate line

+Thereafter you can pipe any tokens in to indexer.py and they will be indexed by your ES.